saiteja007-mv/Glassdoor-Companies-Review-Analysis/4 Data analysis of Glassdoor Reviews/Module 1 Data Understanding & Preprocessing/README.md

 ## 📊 Overview

-Module 1 focuses on the foundational data understanding phase of the Employee Retention Analysis project.
+Module 1 focuses on the foundational data understanding phase of the Glassdoor Companies Review Analysis project.
 This module contains comprehensive data exploration and cleaning processes for the Glassdoor employee reviews dataset, providing essential insights into data quality, structure, and characteristics.

 ## 🎯 Objectives